seannewell/Shift-Drive/README.md

 # Shift Drive
-This is a saturation vst plugin with the option to blend together different distortion algorithms and alter the phase relationship between them.
+This is a saturation .vst plugin with the option to blend together different distortion algorithms and alter the phase relationship between them.

 ## About